tuebachdinh/tuebachdinh/README.md

 # Hello there! 👋

-I'm Ann, a second-year student at Aalto University.
+I'm Tue Dinh, a second-year student at Aalto University.
 I'm interested in **Machine Learning, IoT, and Signal Processing**.
 I work on projects that combine **Embedded Systems, Machine Learning, and Signal Processing**.

 ---